pomme-clic/s-money-documentation/docs/docs/payments/IP.md

 - Irrevocable
 - No service interruption (operations can be processed all week)

 ---

 ## SCT transfer

 SCT transfer is used to send money to a beneficiary defined by an IBAN.
-You can also define recurring SCT, plan them and ask for a its refund.
+You can also define recurring SCT, plan them or ask for its refund.

 <Image src="docs/SCA-SCTOUT.png" alt="usecase 1"/>